Skip to content

 EDUCATION

-BSc in Real Estate & Finance from KTH Royal Institute of Technology and MSc in Business Administration from Stockholm University.
+BSc in Real Estate and Finance, KTH Royal Institute of Technology.

 Compare with